 Members' loans are initially measured at fair value, net of loan origination fees and inclusive of transaction costs incurred.
-Members' loans are subsequently measured at amortized cost, using the effective interest rate method, less any impairment losses.
+Members' loans are subsequently measured at amortized cost.
+Amortized cost is calculated as the loans' principal amount, less any allowance for anticipated losses.
+Interest revenue is recorded on the accrual basis using the effective interest method.
+The effective interest rate is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset to the carrying amount of the financial asset.